Trigger warning: Some words and images may be disturbing.✕

 Online sexual exploitation of children

-It encompasses range of crimes, including creating, possessing or distributing child sexual exploitation material (CSEM) like photos and videos.
+It encompasses a range of crimes, including creating, possessing or distributing child sexual exploitation material (CSEM) like photos and videos.

 It also includes the sexual abuse of children by traffickers who livestream the exploitation to satisfy the online demand of child sex offenders paying to direct the abuse in real time.